uselexx/GildedRose-Refactoring-Kata/csharp.xUnit/README.md

 3. **Abstract Base Class**: An abstract base class is used to define the common behavior of all items.
 This allows for code reuse and ensures that all item types adhere to the same interface.

-4.	**Observer Pattern**: The observer pattern is used to notify the `GildedRoseItemObserv	er` when the item sellIn gets lower than 3.
+4.	**Observer Pattern**: The observer pattern is used to notify the `GildedRoseItemObserver` when the item sellIn gets lower than 3.
 This allows for timely actions to be taken when an item is about to expire.

 ## Complexities